yandex-cloud/docs/en/vision/operations/base64-encode.md

 # Encoding a file as Base64

-To pass an image file to the {{ vision-short-name }} API, convert the file content into text in Base64 format:
+To pass an image file to the {{ vision-short-name }} API, convert the file content to text in Base64 format:

 {% include [base64-encode-command](../../_includes/vision/base64-encode-command.md) %}